-When thinking of Germany, large jugs of beer, Sauerkraut, technically minded people and lederhosen would be the first things that would spring to mind.
+When thinking of Germany, large jugs of beer, Sauerkraut, technically minded people and lederhosen would be the first things that would spring to my mind.
 What might not spring to mind is Germany being the birthplace of a surfboard shaper.

 Apart from the world famous Eisbach river wave in Munich, Germany isn’t blessed with much surf.
 In fact its pretty much a landlocked country.
 Saying that, this hasn't stopped them from producing a lot of passionate surfers who travel the globe to find waves.